Numerical characterization of the hard Lefschetz classes of dimension two, I: supercritical collections under certain rearrangement: Examples and further discussions

 \subsection{Toric varieties}

-We explain briefly (under certain assumption) why Conjecture \ref{main conj1} should hold on a toric variety by using Shenfeld-van Handel's result.
+We briefly explain (under certain assumptions) why Conjecture \ref{conjec sec7} should hold on a toric variety using the result of Shenfeld and van Handel.
 This had already been noted in \cite[Section 16]{handel2022AFextremals}.
 We provide a few more details.

 Recall that Shenfeld and van Handel proved the following remarkable result \cite[Theorem 2.13]{handel2022AFextremals}:

 \begin{thrm} Let $\mathcal{C}=(C_1,...,C_{n-2})$ be a collection of polytopes in $\mathbb{R}^n$, and let $A,B$ be convex bodies such that $V_n(A,B,\mathcal{C})>0$.
 Then